 Even if the property is in a county or municipality that charges no money for this information, there is still a lot of time and energy put into the search.

 Fortunately, if you want to make sure that no property debt and other municipal issues are missed, working with a third-party title support partner like PropLogix helps title companies and real estate law firms gather important documents required on the title commitment and improve their internal staff’s daily workflow.
 Our property analysts have been researching properties, building relationships with municipalities throughout the United States, and establishing the proper process for obtaining real-time data from the right governing authorities for years.

-Closing agents and title processors are already bogged down with a multitude of tasks related to the title search.
-For a title company or law firm experiencing growth, partnering with a trusted company to perform this search will help their teams manage their time more efficiently and reduce risks associated with issuing policies that cover these municipal issues.
+Closing agents and title processors are already bogged down with many tasks related to the title search.
+For a title company or law firm experiencing growth, partnering with a trusted company to perform this search will help their teams manage their time more efficiently and reduce risks associated with issuing policies covering these municipal issues.